-Now, that you have uploaded the podcast into the platforms your job is not over yet.
+Now, that you have uploaded the podcast to the platforms your job is not over yet.
 There are more than 800,000 podcasts that are available out there and you have to stand out.

 - Release a few episodes on launch day so that people can get hooked.

-- Create snippets of your podcast and share it on your social media (make sure this snippet is attention-grabbing)
+- Create snippets of your podcast and share them on your social media (make sure this snippet is attention-grabbing)

 - Use your website to promote what you do and get your name out there on a stable foundation.
 It could be well integrated into a blog.